ajot/launchdarkly-resend-integration-example/README.md

 - **Enhance personalization**: Fine-tune and experiment with more detailed feature flag rules to create even more targeted campaigns, such as by region or engagement level.
 - **Test and iterate**: Run A/B tests with LaunchDarkly’s rollouts to boost engagement.

-With this setup, you can easily adapt to user behavior and adjust your strategies on the fly—**without redeploying your code.**

 ---